-This document, the Technical Guideline for Incident Reporting, provides guidance to NRAs about the technical implementation of paragraph 3 of Article 13a: incident reporting to ENISA, the EC and between NRAs.
+This document, the Technical Guideline for Incident Reporting, provides guidance to NRAs about the technical implementation of paragraph 3 of Article 13a: Incident reporting.
+Paragraph 3 of Article 13a describes three types of incident reporting: 1) National incident reporting from providers to NRAs, 2) Ad-hoc incident reporting between NRAs and ENISA, and 3) Annual summary reporting from NRAs to the EC and ENISA.
+The focus of this guideline is on the 2nd and 3rd type of reporting: ad-hoc reporting and annual summary reporting.
+For example, it provides a reporting structure and thresholds.

 In spring 2012 NRAs, from all EU countries and some EFTA and EU candidate countries, implemented the first annual summary reporting about the 2011 incidents.
-An aggregate analysis of the reported incidents can be found in a public report.
+Subsequently, at the start of each year NRAs send annual summary reports to ENISA and the EC.
+Yearly ENISA publishes an aggregate analysis of the reported incidents in a public report.